KLC Open Learning Diploma Interior Design

 On completion of the course, support and advice on CVs, portfolios and career direction is available from the Careers Team on request.
 No other distance learning design school has the industry links or careers support that KLC provides.
 The course can lead to opportunities to work in commercial or residential design practices or to undertake freelance jobs on a project basis, or to specialise in decorating show houses and apartments for property developers, property refurbishment or interior styling or even to use the skills acquired to enter into journalism.
 Graduates of the Interior Design Diploma course with the appropriate work experience are eligible to apply to become Associate Members of the BIID (British Institute of Interior Design).

 No previous art or design experience is necessary, just commitment and enthusiasm.
-Students will need to have a reasonable command of English (written and spoken) and have regular access to a computer with a Broadband internet connection.
+Students will need to have a reasonable command of English (written and spoken, with recommended minimum IELTS level of 6.5) and have regular access to a computer with a Broadband internet connection.
+Students should have a working knowledge of Microsoft Office or equivalent.

 The course provides a foundation and skill sets that produces dedicated and accomplished designers with the potential to be at the forefront of design throughout their careers.
 At the end of the course, students will have built up an impressive portfolio to show prospective employers or clients.
 The Open Learning Diploma is a KLC vocational qualification which is highly respected in the industry for the practical and in depth training provided that equips students to enter the interior design profession.